-A Vice President who is an active member, in the absence of the President or in the event of his or her inability or refusal to act, shall perform the duties of the President, and when so acting, shall have all the powers and restrictions of the President.
+A Vice President who is a Full Member, in the absence of the President or in the event of his or her inability or refusal to act, shall perform the duties of the President, and when so acting, shall have all the powers and restrictions of the President.
 The Vice Presidents shall perform such other duties as from time to time may be assigned by the President or Board.
-If both Vice Presidents are active members, the Board of Directors, by majority vote, shall elect the Vice President who shall serve as acting President.
+If both Vice Presidents are Full Members, the Board of Directors, by majority vote, shall elect the Vice President who shall serve as acting President.

 ITEM C. Secretary